Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Results

-For the growth rate and galaxy bias parameters, we see that letting $s$ free increases the error bars with respect to the case when $s$ is fixed.
-However, this is not the case for the other nuisance parameters, that is $b_2$, $\sigma_v^2$ and dilation parameters, where the two analyses give similar marginal distributions.
+For the growth rate and galaxy bias parameters, the error bars increase when \textit{s} is let free with respect to the case when $s$ is fixed.
+However, this is not the case for the other nuisance parameters, that is, $b_2$, $\sigma_v^2$ , and dilation parameters, where the two analyses give similar marginal distributions.
 Regarding the estimation of $s$, we see a remarkable agreement between the expected and best-fit values.
-This shows that, in principle, we should be able to accurately recover $s$ through galaxy clustering analysis.
+This shows that, in principle, we should be able to accurately recover $s$ through a galaxy clustering analysis.
 Furthermore, we notice that the marginal distribution of $s$ exhibits a multi-modal behaviour around $s = 0$.
 This comes from the fact that the leading correction term is proportional to $(5s-2)^2$, and there are two plausible possibilities when $s \lesssim 0.8$.
 This is a further evidence that it might not be optimal to let $s$ free with a flat uninformative prior.

-Finally, we find that in none of the cases we exactly recover $(\alpha_\perp, \alpha_\parallel) = (1,1)$ within 1$\sigma$ error, although our results are very close.
+Finally, we find that in none of the cases, $(\alpha_\perp, \alpha_\parallel) = (1,1)$ is recovered exactly within an error of 1$\sigma$ error, although our results are very close.
 This might be related to the fact that we have one particular realisation of the density field in a limited volume, which is subject to sample variance.
-We note that in the RSD-only case, the estimated $\alpha_\perp$ and $\alpha_\parallel$ parameters depart from fiducial values more than in the cases where lensing is accounted for.
+We note that in the RSD-only case, the estimated $\alpha_\perp$ and $\alpha_\parallel$ parameters depart from fiducial values more than when lensing is accounted for.
 This means that in this case, the likelihood analysis prefers other cosmological models.
-This might further impact the estimation of the dilation-corrected $\sigma_8$ as described in \cref{subsubsec:likelihood}.
+This might further impact the estimation of the dilation-corrected $\sigma_8$ , as described in \cref{subsubsec:likelihood}.
 However, this additional bias seems low for the redshift bins that we considered.
-It is worth mentioning the case of the second-order Lagrangian bias $b_2$ whose fiducial value is only recovered when lensing is accounted for, while the inferred values of the velocity dispersion parameter $\sigma_v^2$ are very similar in all cases.
-Nonetheless, these two parameters are considered as nuisance parameters over which we marginalise over.
+In the case of the second-order Lagrangian bias $b_2$ , the fiducial value is only recovered when lensing is accounted for, while the inferred values of the velocity dispersion parameter $\sigma_v^2$ are very similar in all cases.
+Nonetheless, these two parameters are considered as nuisance parameters over which we marginalised.

 Lastly, we present the posterior distributions for $s = 1.2$ in \cref{fig:triplot_lcdm_s1p2}.